B.C. is building more homes, faster

 - Learn about zoning for housing

-You may also need permits from Technical Safety BC or your local government to install electrical and gas systems.
+You may need permits from Technical Safety BC or your local government to install electrical and gas systems.

 Get help

-Contact the B.C.
-Housing Action Taskforce
+Contact the Housing Navigator Service

 Find contacts and resources